 When surveyed, 64% of candidates said they want to apply directly on the employer’s career site.
 Given this significant discrepancy between what job seekers want and what they are experiencing, it’s no wonder that the process is broken.

 What can Google do to address the Google for Jobs candidate experience and job poster experience?
 In order for candidates and employers fully realize the power of Google for Jobs, Google must take the following steps to reduce friction in the application process:

-- Not allow multiple interstitial landing pages to disrupt the apply process; limit each job posting to one.
+- Not allow multiple interstitial landing pages to disrupt the apply process; limit each job to posting once.